fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/index.rst

 Web Portal User guide
 =====================

-DIRAC WebApp project aims to produce the new Web Interface for the DIRAC Project.
-While partially keeping some concepts from the old DIRAC Web interface, it does include some new ideas to make more comfortable your DIRAC experience.

 The DIRAC Web portal is a user friendly interface which allows user to interact to the DIRAC components.
 It can be easily extended by other VO or it can be integrated to other portal.
-It is developed by taking into account what we learnt using the current web portal.
+It is developed by taking into account what we have learnt using the current web portal.

 Therms: